mrash/Wireguard-macOS-LinuxVM/README.md

 - [Contact](#contact)

 ## Introduction
-Over the long term, the Wireguard VPN is set to send shockwaves through the VPN community with its modern cryptographic design, performance, stealthiness against active scanners, and commitment to security through a minimally complex code base.
+Over the long term, the [Wireguard VPN](https://www.wireguard.com/) is set to send shockwaves through the VPN community with its modern cryptographic design, performance, stealthiness against active network scanners, and commitment to security through a minimally complex code base.
 It is my belief that these characteristics firmly place Wireguard among the best VPN options available.
 Over time, it is likely that commercial solutions will be developed around Wireguard similarly to commercial wrappers around OpenVPN.

 This repository is dedicated to deploying a Wireguard VPN on macOS via a Linux VM running under a virtualization solution such as Parallels.
 There are many alternatives to this approach - including omitting the Linux piece altogether and using the cross-platform macOS [Wireguard tools](https://www.wireguard.com/xplatform/) - but I'm interested in using the Wireguard kernel module from a Mac.
-This has to be done from a Linux VM or container, and we'll go the VM route in this write up.
+This has to be done from a Linux VM or container, and we'll talk about the VM route in this write up.

 The primary use case for running such a VPN solution is to provide security for network traffic emanating from a Mac laptop that is connected to a potentially hostile wireless network.
 This